Some North Carolina teachers are proving themselves in the classroom, but can't pass their licensure tests

 Since then, he said, they’ve been able to compare pass rates for students who passed their content exams prior to starting teaching versus those who passed them later.
 The students who passed prior to starting teaching were somewhat more effective, he said, but there wasn’t much difference.

-Today, he said, the pass rate for the Praxis elementary math test is about 65 percent and the pass rate for the Pearson elementary math test is about 47 percent.
-That's the percent of tests that were passed, not people who passed.
+Today, he said, the pass rate for the Praxis elementary math test is about 65% and the pass rate for the Pearson elementary math test is about 47%.
+That’s the percent of tests that were passed, not people who passed.
 Perhaps surprisingly, the Pearson test was actually taken a bit more frequently than the Praxis.

 “That’s where we are starting to hear much more pushback about it,” he said, explaining they’ve been hearing both from individual educators and school districts, pointing out the teachers with great efficacy ratings who just can’t pass.
 “Not allowing them to continue, that’s a much different thing than not allowing them to start.”